VVRud/roman_clf/README.md

 To run the model you will need a lot of computation power.
 If you don't have it, try using a batch size of 1, it should help.

 ## Results
-After being trained for 1050 epochs, out CNN showed good results:
+After being trained for 1050 epochs, our CNN showed next results:

 `Train loss:` 1.2800413370